kergoth/OE-Signatures/README.rst

 - Top Priority Tasks

-  - Finish populating all necessary varrefs flags for the packaging classes in OpenEmbedded
   - Audit all OpenEmbedded metadata for changes to OVERRIDES followed by calls to update_data.
 These cases can almost certainly be replaced with directly accessing the specific conditional variables they want (i.e.
     RDEPENDS_<pkg>).
+If not, we need to use the wildcards support and add the variables to varrefs (i.e. do_foo[varrefs] = "RDEPENDS_*").
+  - Finish populating all remaining needed varrefs flags for the packaging classes in OpenEmbedded

   - Implement one or more checking / auditing mechanisms to determine if the Signature really does capture everything a task needs.